 Training Opportunities at CAPS

-*** We are not accepting applications for training positions at this time. ***
+*** We are accepting applications for training positions ***

 The overall goal of the CAPS training program is to facilitate development of competent and well-rounded mental health professionals through training in clinical service delivery and outreach, as well as through high-quality supervision, didactic training and mentoring.
 The focus of the program is on developing counseling and psychotherapy skills with a range of psychological and presenting issues in the college student population.
 CAPS provides services to enrolled undergraduate students and trainees will gain experience in providing both individual and group counseling services, outreach, and professional development in a university counseling center environment.